Rote-Beete/ansible-docker/README.md

 ## License

-This project is licensed under the AGNU License - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the AGPL License - see the [LICENSE.md](LICENSE.md) file for details.